markansell/markansell.github.io/about.md

     an informational YouTube channel to inspire and prepare students to work in the tech industry.<br><br>Originally from Los Angeles, CA, I attended UC Berkeley, where I earned simultaneous degrees in mechanical engineering and business administration.
     I studied abroad for 5 months at Trinity College Dublin in Ireland.
-I’m currently part of a small cohort of students admitted (2-4 years) early to Stanford University's MBA program via deferred admission.
 I currently reside in the greater Seattle area."

 ---